timray674/website-content/post/svelte/svelte-lifecycle-events/index.md

 tags: svelte
 ---

-Every component in Svelte fires a number of lifecycle events that we can hook on, to help us implement the functionality we have in mind.
+Every component in Svelte fires several lifecycle events that we can hook on, to help us implement the functionality we have in mind.

-In particular we have
+In particular, we have

 - `onMount` fired after the component is rendered
 - `onDestroy` fired after the component is destroyed